open-io/oio-elk/README.md

 #### b.
 Test all the stack (elk + openio-sds_17.04 + Filebeat)

-If you want test ELK-6.2.4 + openio-sds_17.04 + Filebeat-6.2.4 in local, you just need to run the following command:
+If you want to test ELK-6.2.4 + openio-sds_17.04 + Filebeat-6.2.4 in local, you just need to run the following command:
  ```
  $ docker-compose up --build
  ```